"Ma'm, there's a peacock on your roof."

 Question: What did Fred eat?

-Answer: Fred loves to eat a variety of goodies that include flowers, kale, broccoli, sunflower seeds, young rose bush leaves and his very favorite are bugs.
+Answer: Fred loved to eat a variety of goodies that include flowers, kale, broccoli, sunflower seeds, young rose bush leaves and his very favorite are bugs.

 Question: Did he fan his feathers often?

-Answer: Fred only fans his feathers during the mating season which goes from mid March through July.
-During the mating season he fans his feathers twice a day; early in the mornings and early in the evenings.
+Answer: Fred only fanned his feathers during the mating season which goes from mid March through July.
+During the mating season Fred would fan his feathers twice a day; early in the mornings and early in the evenings.

 Question: Did Fred have a girlfriend?

-Answer: Currently he does not because he lives in a suburban neighborhood it is not encouraged.
+Answer: Because he lived in a suburban neighborhood it was not encouraged.

 Question: How long do peacocks live?

 Answer: Peacocks live on the average of 20 years.
 They can live up to 40 years if well taken care of.